 When Italy wrested Tripoli and Libya from the Ottoman Empire cholera followed the refugees from the Italo-Turkish War (1911-12) to Malta.
 There were 112 cases among the civil population, with a mortality rate of 72%.

-Zammit Clapp Hospital was erected by Emilia Zammit Clapp, a distinguished Maltese lady noted for her benevolence and philanthropy and her husband Henry Lyman Clapp.
+Zammit Clapp Hospital was erected by Emilia Clapp nee Zammit, a distinguished Maltese lady noted for her benevolence and philanthropy.
 It was constructed in strict accordance with hygienic principles especially with regards to ventilation and drainage.
 The hospital stood in the open country, within the limits of St Julian's, overlooking Marsamxetto harbour, its only neighbour being the nursing home of the Blue Sisters.

-From 26 Aug 1911 to 1914, the Seamen's Hospital was annexed to the Central Hospital Floriana so as to relieve congestion as no funds were available for a new building.
+From 1911 to 1912, the Seamen's Hospital was annexed to the Central Hospital, Floriana so as to relieve congestion, as no funds were available for a new building.
 In 1912, patients formerly admitted to the Seamen's Hospital were transferred to the Nursing Sisters of the Little Company of Mary, popularly known as the Blue Sisters.
 The Government provided medical attendance, medicines as well as bedding and clothing.

 The Governor of Malta made representations to the Secretary of State for the Colonies with regard to the use of the term Malta fever.
 The Governor pointed out that the disease which was called Mediterranean fever by some authorities and Undulant fever or undulating fever by others, so far from being peculiar to Malta, occurred all over the Mediterranean littoral.
 It was present in Egypt, Cyprus, Greece, Crete, Sicily, Italy, France, Spain, Algeria, Tunis, and Tripoli, as well as in other countries, such as India and South and Central Africa, which did not border on the Mediterranean Sea.